torrios/docker-sugar65/README.md

 which will start the containers in the background.

-### Contribution guidelines ###

-Well, this will probably never see the light of day and so probably no one will contribute here.

 ### Who do I talk to? ###

 * That would be me...Hector Rios